-It is my privilege to welcome you to St Columba's Primary School, Wilston.
-Our school has been proudly serving the Wilston community for over one hundred years.
-Operating in partnership with our parish priest Fr Leonard Uzuegbu and Associate Pastor Fr.
-Jomon Kandavanathil the wider parish community, St Columba's is recognised for proudly offering a quality, inclusive, Catholic Education.
+It is my honour to welcome you to St Columba's Primary School, Wilston.
+Our school has been proudly serving the Wilston community since 1917.
+Operating in partnership with our parish priest Fr Ihemelandu and the wider parish community, St Columba's is recognised for providing high quality, inclusive education in the Catholic tradition.

-St Columba's was founded by the Good Samaritan Sisters and opened on 7th January 1917, with the first classes beginning on 22nd January.
-During the first week, the roll call amounted to 106 and by the end of 1917, the school's enrolment was 250.
-While over the past 100 years the school has grown and changed, it has continued to build on the traditions established by the Good Samaritan Sisters.
+St Columba's was founded by the Good Samaritan Sisters and over the past 100 years the school has grown and changed.
+It has continued to build on the traditions established by the Good Samaritan Sisters.
 Their spirit of compassion and justice still flows through our school community today and is further strengthened by the traditions established by the parents, staff and children.
 St Columba's is a school where God is named and recognised.
 We recognise that each and every member of our community is the face of God to all that they meet.